What Does a Successful E-Commerce Merchandising Strategy Look Like?

 Yet, if you're looking to scale your business, your merchandisers can’t do this alone — they'll need the right technology.
 Before we get into what to look for in an e-commerce merchandising tool, let’s explore the topic of e-commerce merchandising, its similarities and differences from traditional merchandising, and the hottest trends surrounding it today.

-What Is E-Commerce Merchandising and Why Does It Matter?
+What Is E-Commerce Merchandising, and Why Does It Matter?

-E-commerce merchandising involves strategically presenting and promoting products on your e-commerce site to boost revenue, foster customer satisfaction, and bridge the gap between offline and online shopping.
+E-commerce merchandising involves strategically presenting and promoting products on your e-commerce store to boost revenue, foster customer satisfaction, and bridge the gap between offline and online shopping.
 Think of it in its simplest form: display layout, product curation and categorization, and promotional activities that create compelling user journeys for your online shoppers.

 How Is E-Commerce Different From Traditional Merchandising?

 Even though e-commerce and traditional merchandising both aim to present and promote products in an appealing manner to drive sales, they differ in several key ways:

 - Platform - E-commerce merchandising takes place on digital platforms, like websites and mobile apps, while traditional merchandising occurs in brick-and-mortar stores